-The Company has not yet realized profitable operations and has incurred significant losses to date resulting in a cumulative deficit of \$4,294,941.
-As at June 30, 2016 the Company had cash of \$823 to settle current liabilities of \$522,157.
+The Company has not yet realized profitable operations and has incurred significant losses to date resulting in a cumulative deficit of \$5,383,457.
+As at June 30, 2018 the Company had cash of \$31,928 to settle current liabilities of \$416,170.

 To continue operations and to fund future obligations, the Company will be required to raise funds through equity or other financing alternatives.
 Recent global economic conditions and market uncertainty may have an impact on the Company's ability to raise funds through the equity markets.
 Management believes that there are sources of financing available; however there can be no assurance that the Company will be successful in its future fundraising activities.
-Subsequent to the year end the Company raised \$637,405 in additional equity.
+During the year Company raised \$529,000 in additional cash equity.
+Subsequent to year end the company announced a private placement of up to \$175,000.
 See Subsequent Events section for details.